A rare 18k gold Whiteside-Cook’s Patent Sea Level Aneroid Pocket Barometer No 148 by Negretti & Zambra c1892

-All contained within a gold barrel form case, the circumference with altitude scale from sea level to 6000ft, stations at 500ft intervals and divided to 100ths of a foot.
+All contained within a gold barrel form case, the circumference with altitude scale from sea level to 6000ft, stations at 500ft intervals and divided to 100th.
 Pocket watch pattern case extension with movement locking crown, suspension ring, calibration port to verso.

 The verso bearing the inscription “Presented to Dr W.A.
 Carline as a slight momento of his great and valuable services as Honorary Treasurer of the Nottingham Meeting of the British Medical Association, 1892.”

 All contained in its correct leather over timber, green velvet and silk lined case, snap closure on a button release.